Blue Jays extend manager Charlie Montoyo's contract through 2023 season | CBC Sports

 57-year-old skipper is entering his 4th season in the position

-The Toronto Blue Jays are extending manager Charlie Montoyo's contract through the 2023 season.
+The Toronto Blue Jays extended Charlie Montoyo's contract on Friday, locking up the skipper through the 2023 season.

+He helped the team to a 91-win campaign last year and finished fourth in American League manager of the year voting.
+The Blue Jays announced the extension a week before Opening Day.

+Montoyo became the 13th manager in franchise history in October 2018, signing a three-year deal with a team option for 2022 that was picked up before last season.

 Comments